Crafting the Perfect Beer Menu: How to Curate a Selection That Sells

 • Community Engagement: Supporting local businesses helps build a loyal customer base that values community involvement.

-Consider creating a section on your menu dedicated to local and regional beers and make it a point to educate your staff about these offerings.
+Consider creating a section on your menu dedicated to local and regional beers, and make it a point to educate your staff about these offerings.
 This way, they can engage with customers and share the story behind each brew, enhancing the overall experience.

 4. Pair Beer with Menu